cognesy/instructor-php/docs/structures.md

 # Structures

+If you want to define the shape of data during runtime, you can use `Structure` class.

-Structures allow dynamically define the shape of data to be extracted by LLM.
-Classes may not be the best fit for this purpose, as declaring or modifying them at a runtime is not possible.
+Structures allow you to define and modify arbitrary shape of data to be extracted by LLM.
+Classes may not be the best fit for this purpose, as declaring or changing them during execution is not possible.

 With structures, you can define custom data shapes dynamically, for example based on the user input or context of the processing, to specify the information you need